BOrekhova/borekhova/README.md

 - 🐬 currently working on my english pronunciation
 - 🐳 learning python and c++, maybe javascript and html
-- 🐟 how to reach me: barbaraorekhova@gmail.com
+- 🐟 how to reach me: barbaraorekhova@gmail.com or @oebarbie